GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/tutorial-standalone/README.md

 As an alternative to granting the service account the `Billing Account User` role in organization, it is possible to grant it [directly in the billing account](https://cloud.google.com/billing/docs/how-to/billing-access#update-cloud-billing-permissions).

+You can run the following `gcloud` command to assign `Billing Account User` role to the service account.

 ```sh
 export SA_EMAIL=<YOUR-SA-EMAIL>